InftyReader is OCR software to recognize scientific documents including mathematical formulae (STEM documents).

 Enterprise License package:

-What's the difference from the personal use edition?
+What's the difference between the Enterprise edition and the personal use edition?
 Please read: "About InftyReader Enterprise".

 License Update.
-The serial numbers of InftyReader ver.3.1 is valid for Ver.3.2, so all the users of Inftyreader ver.3.1 series can use the verision 3.2 series without any additional cost.
+The serial numbers of InftyReader ver.3.1 and 3.2 are valid for Ver.3.3, so all the users of Inftyreader ver.3.1 and 3.2 series can use the version 3.3 series without any additional cost.

 Below is the Introduction to InftyReader for blind users given by Prof. John Gardner (Oregon State University & ViewPlus Technology) at the ICCHP Summer University 2011.

 InftyReader runs on Windows 10 and 11, on a PC equipped with at least 2GB free memory available for the application.